amplience/amplience-sfcc-composable-commerce/docs/amplience/localisation.md

 # Localisation

-Amplience has extensive localisation capabilities that alow you to map your localisation requirements and organisation to your content management processes.
+Amplience has extensive localisation capabilities that allow you to map your localisation requirements and organisation to your content management processes.

 [Localisation Overview](https://amplience.com/developers/docs/user-guides/produce-content/localize/)
 [Localisation Developer Guide](https://amplience.com/developers/docs/dev-tools/guides-tutorials/localization/)

 This application uses a mixture of field level and item level localisation to illustrate how these approaches work both technically and in a demonstration.

-All localised content is fetched from the Amplience API's using the [Delivery SDK](https://github.com/amplience/dc-delivery-sdk-js) and adheres to the site locale.
+All localised content is fetched from the Amplience APIs using the [Delivery SDK](https://github.com/amplience/dc-delivery-sdk-js) and adheres to the site locale.

 ## Field Level localisation

-Most components in is application have field level localisation.
+Most components in this application have field level localisation.
 This enables teams to input all localised content in a single content item which is useful when there are no differences in scheduling for different locales.

 The following screenshots show visualisation of different locales: